xapian/xapian/xapian-bindings/python3/docs/introduction.rst

 ValueRangeProcessor
 ===================

+The `ValueRangeProcessor` class is deprecated and will be removed in Xapian 2.0.0.
+The replacement is `RangeProcessor` (added in Xapian 1.3.6).
+Use `RangeProcessor` instead in new code - it's more flexible because it can return an arbitrary `Query` object.
+This section documenting `ValueRangeProcessor` is here to aid migrating existing uses.

 The ValueRangeProcessor class (and its subclasses) provide an operator() method (which is exposed in python as a __call__() method, making the class instances into callables).
-This method checks whether a beginning and end of a range are in a format understood by the ValueRangeProcessor, and if so, converts the beginning and end into strings which sort appropriately.
+This method checks whether the beginning and end of a range are in a format understood by the ValueRangeProcessor, and if so, converts the beginning and end into strings which sort appropriately.
 ValueRangeProcessors can be defined in python (and then passed to the QueryParser), or there are